wtlin1228/next-boilerplate/README.md

 It's helpful by running `./node_modules/.bin/eslint --print-config ./.eslintrc.json` to export the overall eslint configuration.

+## Stylelint

+Use [Stylelint](https://stylelint.io/) to helps us avoid errors and enforce conventions in our styled components.

+The configuration listed in the official document is broken since `stylelint@14`.
+And the `stylelint-processor-styled-components` processor is archived.
+So we configure `stylelint` and `styled-components@5` by following [styled-components issue#3607](https://github.com/styled-components/styled-components/issues/3607).
+Please update the configuration `.stylelintrc.json` as soon as there is a best practice introduced by official document.

 ## Git Hook

 Git hooks of this repository are setup through [Husky](https://github.com/typicode/husky).